Dear Halsey Institute Members and friends,

 Halsey Institute staff

-We originate between five and seven exhibitions per year, many of which travel nationally, and host a year-round schedule of lectures, panels, symposia, screenings, discussions, and special events.
+We originate a variety of exhibitions every year, many of which travel nationally, and host a year-round schedule of lectures, panels, symposia, screenings, discussions, and special events.
 We also produce video documentaries about the artists and exhibitions that we originate.
 These videos provide keys to understanding the artist’s creative process and are permanently archived on our comprehensive website.
 We also produce award-winning publications for many of our exhibitions.
 These catalogues feature thoughtful commissioned essays that provide a meaningful context for the exhibitions and offer a permanent record of the artist’s project with the Halsey Institute.
 Our emphasis has long been on providing audiences with privileged access to the creative process itself.
 We enjoy sharing our belief that there is much that can be learned by seeing how an artist turns “a thought into a thing.”
 Charleston, South Carolina has a remarkable history as a port city and cultural crossroads.
 The Halsey Institute is committed to building on and exploring the complex and sometimes troubling history of this place through diverse exhibitions and an international artist-in-residence program.
 To find out our current and upcoming exhibitions, click here.

 Located on the first floor of The Marion and Wayland H. Cato Jr. Center for the Arts at the College of Charleston, the Halsey Institute occupies two interlinked gallery spaces, a dedicated media room, and a library/resource area.